 But our diocese is about so much more than facts and figures.
-We have a wealth of tradition in worship – many 1,000s of pilgrims over the centuries have made their way to Lincoln Cathedral, which was once the tallest building in the world, and Lincoln is still home to one of the three remaining Magna Carta on which the very foundations of our constitution is built.
+We have a wealth of tradition in worship – many thousands of pilgrims over the centuries have made their way to Lincoln Cathedral, which was once the tallest building in the world, and Lincoln is still home to one of the four remaining copies of Magna Carta on which the very foundations of our constitution is built.

-Bishop David is leading the Mission team, and his work will help us to re-focus on the joy of worship – bringing God's love into the hearts of everyone around us.
+Bishop David is leading the Mission team, and his work helps us to re-focus on the joy of worship – bringing God's love into the hearts of everyone around us.

-The parish buildings and operations team, headed up by the Archdeacon of Lincoln, works tirelessly to maintain our rich heritage in the buildings we have, and to think creatively how we can use them to support communities, through culture, art and simply providing a safe space.
+The Church Buildings team works tirelessly to maintain our rich heritage in the buildings we have, and to think creatively about how we can use them to support communities, through culture, art and simply providing a safe space.

-The contact details for the diocesan support office are:
+Contact details for the diocesan office at Edward King House are:

 Tel: 01522 50 40 50